REMINDER: SFE meetings are open to people who are not members with a contribution of 5 euros adjustable at the entrance.

 (6 rue des Petits Champs, 75002 Paris - Metro Pyramids).

-The agenda will be as follows :
+The agenda was as follows :

 1 - Information point on SFE activities